zeyadomar/Movie-Recommender/README.md

 the application is fully developed in java

+## guideline

-to try the applciation download the project files and run the Controller Class
+* import the project files

-any critics are welcome  :)
+* run the controller class

+* choose your prefered movie from the available list of movies

+* the engine is going to recommend movies from the movies available in the database